 While there are many beach areas vying for your attention in Costa Rica, Samara really stands out.
-While sticking to its roots as a quaint fishing town – with a phenomenal white sand beach and perhaps the safest swimming waters on the coast – it’s growing in exciting ways with new cafes, bars, restaurants, and local tour operators to help with great outdoor activities.
+While sticking to its roots as a quaint fishing town – with a phenomenal white sand beach and perhaps the safest swimming waters on the Pacific coast – it’s growing in exciting ways with new cafes, bars, restaurants, and local tour operators to help with great outdoor activities.
 One of our favorites is the 1/2 day sea kayak / snorkel trip to tranquil Isla Chora.
-This is a great destination for both families and travelers seeking some sophistication without the crowds.
+Dolphin watching tours, saltwater fishing, horse riding on the beach, sea turtle nesting tours, surfing, nature walks, and more are on offer here.
+This is a great destination for both families and travelers seeking beach time without the crowds.

 Location: North Pacific Coast, Peninsula de Nicoya, south of Tamarindo, about about 5 hours from San Jose.